TREE LIFE

 On a recent walk up Chingahali Mountain, next to Kamativi, I came across a fine specimen of what I think is a wild yellow wood.
 The trunk was 6-8 m high and very straight.

-I got very excited when I saw it because its something I never expected to come across in this part of the world.
+I got very excited when I saw it because it’s something I never expected to come across in this part of the world.
 If you, or any member of your society, is interested, I am willing to show it to you, though, let me assure you, it’s a fair climb to get there.

 We can put a few people up for the night if you come over the weekend.